-Internship: Instruction Variable to 2 Involvement in implementing methods and techniques.
+Variable to 2 Internship: Instruction Involvement in implementing methods and techniques.
 Early childhood students teaching on a full-time basis under the supervision of classroom teachers and University supervisors.
 Students will teach in a K-3 setting for nine weeks and in a pre-school setting for three weeks.

-Early Childhood Education Internship: Classroom Management Variable to 2 Involvement in the management of learning situations during early childhood student teaching.
+Early Childhood Education Internship: Variable to 2 Classroom Management Involvement in the management of learning situations during early childhood student teaching.
 Students will teach in a K-3 setting for nine weeks and in a pre-school setting for three weeks.
-EECE 524.